(Post 3 in a series)

 Watch their facial expressions, it’s fun.
 You have just hit the ball back over the net with the leadership technique I call the “Bounce-Back.”

 The employee has run into a problem that they don’t know how to handle or they simply don’t want to handle.
 Either way, we are going to start building the capacity of our company by enlarging the capacity of our individual employees.

 Think of it like a game of Ping-Pong.
 You need to bounce the ball back to your employee.

 Listen to them.
 Encourage their answers and steer them towards a good one by saying things like, “OK, that would fix that part of it, but what else might need to be done after you do that?”
 Help them round out the steps they might need to completely address the issue.

 Give them credit.
 Sincerely tell them, “That’s good thinking and I believe it will work.
 If you need some more help, you can call me but I bet you can handle this one on your own.
 Let’s talk after the dust settles and see how it went.
 Good job and thanks!”

 Follow up because this is a very important training process.
 You are showing them how to problem solve and you can give pointers for next time.

-Communication is important in the unusual situations.
+Communication is important in unusual situations.
 You don’t want everyone in your company winging it.
 You can point to your Vision Statement in a group setting and explain to your staff why this solution made sense as it aligned with your clearly communicated standards.
-You were made aware of it and in the follow up/post-mortem, everything got addressed.
+You were made aware of it and in the follow-up/post-mortem, everything got addressed.

 Other articles related to this series: